-“When the rate of change on the outside exceeds the rate of change on the inside, the end is near”.
+"The end is near when the rate of change on the outside exceeds the rate of change on the inside" - Attributed to Jack Welch, encapsulates the mantra for innovation in business.

-2020 is breaking traditional mindsets.
-You are witnessing things you couldn't have imagined and the shock value for literally any event has drastically reduced.
-I won't be as surprised to spot a UFO flying over my head as I would’ve last year.
-Fantasy apart, consumer behaviour and demands are also changing at a rapid pace.
-The expectations from products and services have never been so high and innovation in every possible domain, be it services or products has taken a new leap.
+The past few years are smashing traditional mindsets.
+We're witnessing things that we couldn't have imagined, and the shock value for virtually any event has drastically reduced.
+We're seeing shifts in consumer behavior and demands, moving at a rapid pace.
+Expectations from products and services have never been so high.
+Therefore, innovation in business in every possible domain has taken a new leap.

-Last few months have been devastating for the economy affecting the purchasing power of people.
-Plans have rescheduled, investments have halted and Liquid cash has become the need of the hour.
-We can all witness the impact on industries like Auto, Real Estate, Luxury brands and other high-value items.
-They sure are a distressing time, but not without a silver lining of innovating more exclusive, personalized and customized products the consumer will demand when this phase is over.
-The surge in new and used car buying is an initial indicator of times to come.
+The economy has taken a hit over the last few years, affecting people's purchasing power.
+As a result, plans have been rescheduled, investments have halted, and liquid cash has become the need of the hour.
+We can all witness the impact on industries like Auto, Real Estate, Luxury brands, and other high-value items.
+But there is a silver lining here – an opportunity for innovation in business that will meet the demands for more exclusive, personalized, and customized products when this phase is over.

-Innovation is the most abused word by corporates.
-The very term ‘Innovation’ means something which does not comply with the standard rules and takes birth in chaos.
-But chaos has no place in big organizations whose very existence is dependent on processes and systems.
-Innovation breeds in Greenhouses where different or no rules and learning from failures are key ingredients.
-But not everyone needs to be Innovative, It’s a choice.
-The problem lies when you push for innovation without compromising on your set processes and rules.
-This not only creates tremendous pressure within the system but by the time you end up implementing your innovation, it becomes a norm.
-Street food has a distinct outlandish taste to it because of the sheer dynamics involved which are difficult to recreate in a 5-star kitchen.
+The term 'Innovation' is one of the most abused words by corporates.
+True innovation breeds in an environment where different or no rules and learning from failures are key.
+But not everyone needs to be innovative; it's a choice.
+The problem arises when you push for innovation without compromising on your set processes and rules.
+This creates tremendous pressure within the system, and by the time you implement your innovation, it becomes a norm.

-In a world where everyone and everything has enough buyers and sellers, it should be easier to decide if you want to follow the norms, keep up with the world, offer discounts, stay in a line and be a profitable mediocre (which is not a bad choice) or break the rules, lead the world, accept failures, run in a zig-zag and strike gold.
-But to demand the best of both worlds without creating the chaos within is like jogging on a downhill slope!
+In a world where everyone and everything has enough buyers and sellers, you need to decide if you want to follow the norms, offer discounts, stay in a line and be a profitable mediocre or break the rules, accept failures, run in a zig-zag, and strike gold.
+Demanding the best of both worlds without creating internal chaos is like jogging downhill.